 You can't take emergency contraception "too many" times

-"All the rumours you hear about [the morning-after pill] are completely untrue," Charlotte Wilken-Jensen, head of the Gynecology and Obstetrics Department at Hvidovre Hospital in Denmark told Broadly.
+"All the rumors you hear about [the morning-after pill] are completely untrue," Charlotte Wilken-Jensen, head of the Gynecology and Obstetrics Department at Hvidovre Hospital in Denmark told Vice.
 "Every formula of the morning-after pill advises you to take it only once every cycle, but really, you can safely take it anytime you have unprotected intercourse.
 Of course, if you take it more than once, your risks of side effects increase."

 Essentially, taking the morning-after pill is akin to taking a bunch of birth control pills all at once.
 While you probably won't feel great, it won't negatively affect your health or fertility.
 "In the past, women who needed emergency contraception would just take a super-high dose of birth control, but the estrogen just caused a lot of nausea and vomiting," Alyssa Dweck, a board-certified ob-gyn and author of The Complete A to Z for Your V, told BuzzFeed Health.
 "It's very safe and well-tolerated, even in women who aren't able to take some birth control pills because of clotting disorders."